How to File Florida Articles of Incorporation

 Name of the Entity

 The first thing you need to do is submit your company’s name.
 Make sure to mention the exact name of the company that you decided on.
-Like the LLC naming guidelines, you must also follow the Florida corporation naming requirements too.
+Like the LLC naming guidelines, you must also follow the Florida corporation naming requirements.
 There are a few points to note when you name your company.
 They are,

 • You cannot have a name used by other companies or businesses.

-• You cannot have any name that is misleading or the same as government organizations.
+• You cannot have any name that is misleading or the same as a government organization.

 • Banks, Insurance, Insurer, or any such names cannot be used as they reflect the financial organization.